Lizzo’s Glastonbury set leaves you baffled as to why she didn’t headline – review

 Lizzo review, Glastonbury 2023: Life-affirming performance leaves you baffled as to why she wasn’t a headliner

-The US artist has come a long way, from fun-poking, rough and ready alt-rapper to classy instructor for your best Girl’s Night Out ever
+The artist has come a long way from fun-poking, rough and ready alt-rapper to classy instructor for your best girl’s night out ever

 Glastonbury got it in the neck this year for its lack of women headliners.
 Watching Lizzo’s exceptionally glammy live performance ahead of Guns N’ Roses on the Pyramid Stage, you’re left baffled as to why she wasn’t in the top slot.
 Earlier this year she sold out two nights at London’s O2 Arena as part of a mammoth tour, won Record of the Year at the Grammys for her 2022 album Special, and was immortalised playing flute on The Simpsons.
 Her punchy power-disco-pop, zinging with self-love and sassy empowerment messages, is exactly the pep up Glastonbury needs after a burning hot day.